GCsnap/gcsnap2cluster/README.md

 ## Date requirements
 As designed to run on a cluster, GCsnap requires the needed data to be locally available.
-The structure looks like this, the source is given in parantheses:
+The structure looks like this, the source are given below:
 ```
 data-path as defined in config.yaml or via CLI
   ├── genbank